weishunliao/Todo-list/README.md

-This is a full-stack web application based on React, Express and Mongoose.
+This is a full-stack web application based on React, NextJS, Express and Mongoose.

 ## Requirements